andrew/ultimate-awesome/README.md

 - [awesome-oauth-sec](https://github.com/b1narygl1tch/awesome-oauth-sec) - Awesome OAuth security: OAuth2.0 and OpenID from an information security perspective.
 - [awesome-mcp-servers](https://github.com/bgizdov/awesome-mcp-servers) - This awesome list is automatically generated and regularly updated to ensure you have access to the latest and most comprehensive collection of MCP servers available.
 - [awesome-skills](https://github.com/bormaxi8080/awesome-skills) - A systematized collection of links and materials needed by a skilled software developer.
+- [awesome-ai-ethics](https://github.com/brandonhimpfen/awesome-ai-ethics) - A curated list of frameworks, tools, research papers, guidelines, and resources for AI ethics, focusing on fairness, accountability, transparency, and responsible AI.
 - [awesome-audiovisual](https://github.com/brandonhimpfen/awesome-audiovisual) - A curated list of awesome tools, libraries, frameworks, and resources for working with audiovisual content, including video editing, audio processing, streaming, and multimedia applications.
 - [awesome-machine-learning](https://github.com/brandonhimpfen/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
 This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
-- [awesome-postgresql](https://github.com/brandonhimpfen/awesome-postgresql) - A curated list of awesome libraries, tools, frameworks, and resources for PostgreSQL, an advanced open-source relational database system known for its performance, extensibility, and SQL compliance.
 - [awesome-b-r](https://github.com/br-automation-community/awesome-b-r) - A curated list of awesome B&R  frameworks, libraries, resources, and shiny things.
 Inspired by awesome-. stuff.
 - [awesome-masked-autoencoder](https://github.com/chaoningzhang/awesome-masked-autoencoder) - A curated list of awesome masked autoencoder in self-supervised learning.
 - [YA-awesome](https://github.com/chengcyber/YA-awesome) - Yet Another Awesome List 🤓.